 The container must be sterilised too so you’re not introducing any nasty bacteria to your ferment.
 I wash my glass containers then let them dry in an oven on 120 degrees Celsius for 20 minutes to sterilise them.

 Once your apple scraps, water and sugar are combined, some of the apples will float to the top.
 You need to keep them submerged to avoid any mould growing on them.
-I use a wad of baking paper and push it down in the jar to hold down the apples.
+I use a wad of baking paper, or a clean ziplock bag filled with water and push it down in the jar to hold down the apples.

 Then cover your container with a cheesecloth or paper towels.
 You definitely want there to be airflow happening when you are fermenting, otherwise, you’ll have an explosion on your hands!